HandyBananaMan/GMESagaSaved/Superstonk/2021-07-03/DD/posts_markdown/The_Sun_Never_Sets_on_Citadel_--_Part_2.md

 So...

-### if you were a Market Maker, and you already provide the raw materials for **buyer, seller, and product** pieces of “production,” *what would you want to do next if you wanted to grow?*
+...*if you were a Market Maker, and you already provide the raw materials for* **buyer, seller, and product** *pieces of “production,” what would you want to do next if you wanted to grow?*

+&nbsp;

 You would want a **venue.**  Then you could manufacture transactions independently.

-####***So guess what Citadel wants to do?***
+So guess what Citadel wants to do?

+&nbsp;

 But – is Citadel is ready?
 Do they really have enough **Products, Sellers, and Buyers** to supply a “factory” of their own?

 ***

-#2.2: Corner 1: PRODUCT
+#2.4: Corner 1: PRODUCT

-**Product is about range.**  Range of available products is CRITICAL feature demanded by clients, as well as the necessary volume.
+Product is about **range.**  Range of available products is the critical feature demanded by clients, as well as the necessary volume.

 Storytime:

-* A few months back a reddit user commented about their experience working at a financial firm (***for the love of everything I can’t find the comment now – Superstonk help again!?[]***).
-I don’t remember the username, probably something like “stocksniffer42” or whatevs, lol.
+* A few months back a reddit user commented about their experience working at a financial firm.

+ * (*for the love of everything I can’t find the comment now – Superstonk help again!?[]*)

+* I don’t remember the username, probably something like “stocksniffer42” or whatevs, lol.
 Let’s call him “Greg.”

 * Greg would occasionally need to make securities transactions at a nearby terminal, a couple times a week.
 Price wasn’t really important to Greg.

 * But what WAS significant was **availability**.
 Greg had providers he preferred because they had what he needed.
-When they didn’t it was super inconvenient for him because THEN Greg would have to search through enough providers to find what he needed.  **The more “availability” that a certain provider offered, the more likely Greg used them.**
+When they didn’t it was super inconvenient for him because THEN Greg would have to search through enough providers to find what he needed.
+* **The more “availability” that a certain provider offered, the more likely Greg used them.**

  * This is pretty much the Amazon/WalMart/Target strategy.
 You’re more likely to buy from them since they have everything.
 Even if it’s not the lowest price.

 Exchanges have a limited offering – CBOE doesn’t offer the same products as NYSE and vice-versa.

-###Huh, look at that.
+*Huh, look at that.
 Citadel is a MM for multiple exchanges - CBOE, NYSE, and NASDAQ.
-Looks like Citadel can offer options, securities, bonds, [swaps](https://www.bloomberg.com/news/articles/2016-09-01/ken-griffin-gets-redemption-in-swaps-market-once-ruled-by-banks), and pretty much [any product under the sun](https://www.citadel.com/disclosures/).
+Looks like Citadel can offer options, securities, bonds, [swaps](https://www.bloomberg.com/news/articles/2016-09-01/ken-griffin-gets-redemption-in-swaps-market-once-ruled-by-banks), and pretty much [any product under the sun](https://www.citadel.com/disclosures/).*

-Seems like they have “Product” pretty well sorted.
+Seems like Citadel has “Product” pretty well sorted.
 What about the other pieces?

 ***

-#2.3: Corner 2: SELLER
+#2.5: Corner 2: SELLER

-Generally, Sellers are interested in only **PRICE**.
+Generally, Sellers are interested in only **price**.
 However, price is the LEAST important aspect of all demand, believe it or not. (*Note: we’ll assume some interests overlap between buyer and seller because the same party can alternate roles.*)

 Price is supported market-wide by a sense of trust and pre-arranged transaction costs: